Towards the end of 2017, I became increasingly intrigued with Shopify.

-The main reason I first decided to see what all the fuss was about was that there we so many Facebook ads popping up in my feed about “making your first million with Shopify”, and “explode your shopify profits with Facebook ads” etc.
+The main reason I first decided to see what all the fuss was about was that there were so many Facebook ads popping up in my feed about “making your first million with Shopify”, and “explode your shopify profits with Facebook ads” etc.

 That’s all well and good, but why was it so popular?

 I opened an account and had a play with the platform.